Residential alterations – stage 1 and 2

 New life for an old bird in Northcote.

 Built in 1945 and held by the same family for decades, this old bird was in need of some TLC when the clients purchased it in 2017.
 Removing a wall between the kitchen and dining room opened up the space and allow for a reconfiguration of the dated kitchen.
 The overly large laundry was split in two, creating opportunity for a butler’s pantry off the kitchen.
 The bathroom was refurbished and new paint finish and flooring was installed throughout.
 The clients requested the proposed layout be designed with a future extension in mind.
-A location has been identified for the stairs ensuring minimal disturbance to the existing renovation if/when the extension proceeds in a few years time.

 Use the slider for a before and after comparison